Monmouth Wyedean Catenians

 About our Circle

 Monmouth Wyedean Circle was inaugurated in April 2016, becoming the first new circle in Province 12 for 48 years.
-It is the only circle in Province 12 that serves both England and Wales.
-Our current roll has 20 members drawn from a wide and largely rural area centred on Monmouthshire, the Wye Valley Area of Outstanding Natural Beauty and the Forest of Dean in Gloucestershire.
+It is the only circle in Province 12 that was set up to serve both England and Wales.
+Our current roll has 19 members drawn from a wide and largely rural area centred on Monmouthshire, the Wye Valley Area of Outstanding Natural Beauty and the Forest of Dean in Gloucestershire.
 In the wider area, we have members living in Bath, Bicester, Herefordshire and Powys.
+Our membership also boasts Scottish and Irish heritage!

 We visit and welcome vistors from other Circles.
 Our social calendar traditionally includes dining with ladies, family visits to places of interest, theatres and walks and these are open to friends.
 So far we have visited Harvington Hall in Worcestershire notable for its seven priest-holes, the Royal Mint at Llantrissant, the seminary at St. Mary's College Oscot, the Black Country Living Museum in Dudley and Tredegar House and Orangery in Newport.